kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 kubectl delete -f web-deployment.yaml kubectl delete -f web-namespace.yaml
 ```
+Wait till the delete has completed before proceeding
 ### Delete Fargate Profile
 Use eksctl to delete profile.
 ```
 eksctl delete fargateprofile --name web --cluster eks-cluster
 ```
+Wait till the fargate profile has completed before proceeding

 ## Configure the Kubernetes Dashboard (Optional)
 You will need to configure the dashboard from the AWS EC2 Instance you created as well.
 Use ssh to create a tunnel on port 8001 from your local machine.
 This is a step by step process.